danielaparker/jsoncons/doc/ref/jsonschema/custom-error-messages.md

   "format.date": "Date format must be YYYY-MM-DD"
 }
 ```
-Message keys are JSON Schema keywords, except for `format`,
-where they have the form
+Maps are visible in the lexical scope of a schema.
+Message keys are JSON Schema keywords, except for `format`, where they have the form

     format.<format value>

+This implementation of key-message maps draws on the experience of [networknt json-schema-validator](https://github.com/networknt/json-schema-validator/blob/master/doc/cust-msg.md).
+We do not currently support parameterized messages.

 ### Example